Recovery of surfaces and functions in high dimensions: sampling theory and links to neural networks: Surface recovery from samples

-We now consider the recovery of the surface $\mathcal{S}$ from its samples $\mathbf{x}_i; i=1, \cdots ,N$.
-As discussed in the introduction, this is an important problem in the recovery of shapes from point clouds as well as in segmentation problems.
+We consider the recovery of the surface $\mathcal{S}$ from its samples $\mathbf{x}_i; i=1, \cdots ,N$.
 According to the analysis in the previous section, if the sampling point $\mathbf{x}_i$ is located on the zero level set of $\psi(\mathbf{x})$, we will then have the annihilation relation specified by \eqref{ann}.
 Notice that equation \eqref{ann} is a linear equation with $\mathbf{c}$ as its unknowns.
 Since all the samples $\mathbf{x}_i; i=1,..,N$ satisfy the annihilation relation \eqref{ann}, we have

 We call $\Phi_{\Gamma}(\mathbf{X})$ the feature matrix of the sampling set $\mathbf{X}=\{\mathbf{x}_1, \cdots, \mathbf{x}_N\}$.
 We propose to estimate the coefficients $\mathbf c$, and hence the surface $\mathcal S[\psi]$ using the above linear relation \eqref{nullspacecond}.
 Note that $\mathcal S[\psi]$ is invariant to the scale of $\mathbf c$; without loss of generality, we reformulate the estimation of the surface as the solution to the system of equations